satand/strimzi-mirroring/README.md

 kubectl --context kind-backup get pod -n submariner-operator -w
 ```

-When everything is OK, we can check the Submariner status invoking in the terminal opened into backup-control-plane container:
+When everything is OK, go back to he terminal opened into backup-control-plane container and check the Submariner status invoking:

 ```bash
 subctl diagnose all
 ```

-You should see something like that
+You should see something like that:

 ```bash
 Cluster "kind-primary"